minio/docs/source/reference/minio-mc/mc-replicate-resync.rst

 .. end-mc-replicate-resync-desc

-This command *requires* first configuring the remote bucket target using the :mc-cmd:`mc admin bucket remote add` command.
+This command *requires* first configuring the remote bucket target using the :mc-cmd:`mc replicate add` command.
 You must specify the resulting remote ARN as part of running :mc:`mc replicate resync`.

 This command supports rebuilding a MinIO deployment using an active-active